-The requirements are divided, in short, into two categories: the first one are requirements for foreign buyers of real estate who are residents of South Korea and the second are requirements for foreign buyers who are not residents of the country.
+The requirements are divided, in short, into two categories: the first one is requirements for foreign buyers of real estate who are residents of South Korea and the second is requirements for foreign buyers who are not residents of the country.
 If you are interested in understanding Korean acquisition taxes, please see: Korean Real Estate Acquisition Taxes for Expat Buyers of Real Estate.

 The foreigner who fails to report or made a false report with regard to the purchase of land shall be liable to pay a fine up to 3 million won.
 This fine can be used by the Korean Immigration Service to ban a foreigner from entry into Korea, fine the foreigner or strip the foreigner of his visa.

 |Same requirements and penalty for Resident Foreigners and Non-Resident Foreigners.